Destiny 2 welcomes a new batch of Guardians this week. Which class should they be rolling to make sure you have the best possible time?

 Players are locked into their initial class choice in Destiny 2, but can switch freely between unlocked subclasses, with experience earned used to purchase upgrade nodes on each subclass tree.

 Each subclass is aligned to one of three elements – Arc, Solar and Void – and are further differentiated from each other by super abilities and grenade types, unique passive buffs and attribute bonuses, and enhancements to basic melee and mobility abilities.
+Combined with class-specific Exotics, they are the key to putting together neat, synergistic builds.

 Nine subclasses are available in Destiny 2 – three for each of the in-game classes.
 These include the three new subclasses added with Destiny 2.
 Your choices are: